-You know, one of the most frequently asked questions I get as an inspirational speaker, is “How do you remain so positive all of the time; don’t you ever get out of bed sometimes and just feel, fed up?”.
+You know, one of the most frequently asked questions I get as a speaker, is “How do you remain so positive all of the time; don’t you ever get out of bed sometimes and just feel, fed up?”.

 The other questions are “What’s the most dangerous stunt you’ve performed in a movie?”, and “What’s the worst injury you’ve ever had as a professional stuntman?”, but I’ll leave those for another day!